 In face-to-face communication, the underlying tone of the message is understood using a variety of cues including facial expressions, voice, sarcasm, and pauses.
 Without these, email messages can be misinterpreted at one or both ends of the conversation, particularly if the communicators are in different emotional states or the communication covers a sensitive topic.
-When communicating online, it is important to check in with the consumer to make sure your messages are being understood as intended (Evans, 2009).
+When communicating online, it is important to make sure your messages are being understood as intended (Evans, 2009).

 Overcoming the Loss of Non-Verbal Cues

 To overcome the loss of non-verbal cues, incorporate feelings and emotions into your writing.
-The following list provides some ideas for both you and your consumers.
+The following list provides some ideas.

 - Describe your immediate state of mind prior to writing the main message (descriptive immediacy).
 This cues the reader into your emotional state (Mullhauser, 2011d).